 Starting your day with lemon water is a ritual that comes with a lot of lofty promises.
 From being a weight-loss cure to making your skin glow like you just stepped out of the spa, this popular beverage trend is not going away any time soon.

 Although there is no conclusive scientific evidence to support this theory, acidic ash—rather than alkaline ash—may increase one's risk of certain diseases, like osteoporosis.
-Conversely, alkaline ash is thought to be protective of certain negative health outcomes.
+Conversely, alkaline ash is thought to be protective against certain negative health outcomes.
 Eating more foods that are alkaline in the body is thought to "alkalize" one's body and therefore offer protection.
 Alkaline foods are not limited to lemon water and include other fruits, vegetables, and legumes.

-May support a healthy immune system
+Lemon water may support a healthy immune system.

 Looking for a vitamin C boost during cold and flu season?
-The juice of one lemon contains 18 mg of vitamin C. For reference, adults need between 75 and 130 mg of this vitamin depending on their gender and stage of life.
+The juice of one lemon contains 18 milligrams of vitamin C. For reference, adults need between 75 and 130 mg of this vitamin depending on their gender and stage of life.

 "Lemons are naturally acidic with a pH between 2 and 3.
-That is bad news for acid reflux sufferers because acidic foods trigger heartburn and can irritate an already inflamed throat (a symptom of Silent Reflux)", explains O'Connor.
+That is bad news for acid reflux sufferers because acidic foods trigger heartburn and can irritate an already inflamed throat (a symptom of Silent Reflux)," explains O'Connor.

-May result in improved cardiovascular status
+It may result in improved cardiovascular status.